barmkin/design-patterns/creational/factoryMethodPattern/README.md

 A simple exercise based on UML version of this pattern.

-## TODO
+## VideoGame Character Factory

 - [Folder Path](./src/main/java/it/gb/videoGameCharacterFactory/)

-Add a basic role play game character creation.
+Add a basic RPG (role play game) character creation.
 3 classes, some armors and weapons.